Our prices for tickets may be higher than face value. Any and all copyrights, trademarks or trade names used are for descriptive purposes only.

-A lot may have changed since the Wimbledon Championships were first introduced in 1887, but there are a number of traditions that are still being observed.
-The mandatory strawberries and cream (of which it is estimated that 28,000 kilos of English strawberries and 7000 liters of cream are consumed every year!), the dress code of white or almost all white, and strong ties with the Royal family to name but a few.
+A lot may have changed since the Wimbledon Championships were first introduced in 1887, but there are a number of traditions that are still observed.
+The mandatory strawberries and cream snack (of which it is estimated that 28,000 kilos of English strawberries and 7000 liters of cream are consumed every year), the dress code of all or almost all white, and strong ties with the Royal family to name but a few.
 All of which combined continue to uphold Wimbledon’s place both in British heritage and at the forefront of the tennis world.

-London is the leading investment destination, hosting more international retailers and high-net-worth individuals than any other city.
+London is a leading destination, hosting more international retailers and high-net-worth individuals than any other city.

-Wimbledon, London, the home of the Wimbledon Lawn Tennis Championships also boasts of tourist friendly attractions and memorable sights.
+Wimbledon, London, the home of the Wimbledon Lawn Tennis Championships, also boasts tourist friendly attractions and memorable sights.
 The lovely Wimbledon Village is lined with delightful boutiques and traditional pubs.
 Other sites to visit are the Thai Buddhist Wat Buddhapadida Temple and the Wimbledon Lawn Tennis Museum.

 Sign up to stay updated on Exciting and Exclusive Events